-If you do not receive an acknowledgment or if you do not have access to email, please send a hard copy of your application form and CV to 39 Essex Chambers, 81 Chancery Lane, London WC2A 1DD, marked “Mini-pupillage Application”.
+If you do not receive an acknowledgement or if you do not have access to email, please send a hard copy of your application form and CV to 39 Essex Chambers, 81 Chancery Lane, London WC2A 1DD, marked “Mini-pupillage Application”.

-Chambers is particularly keen to ensure that those in full-time employment (whether in the legal profession or otherwise) have the opportunity of applying for a mini pupillage.
+Chambers is particularly keen to ensure that those in full-time employment (whether in the legal profession or otherwise) have the opportunity of applying for a mini-pupillage.